 William Waters (BA, Harvard University; MA, PhD, University of California, Berkeley) holds the National Endowment for the Humanities Distinguished Teaching Professorship at Boston University.
-He teaches courses in comparative literature, German literature of the 19th and 20th centuries, advanced German language, Comparative Literature, translation, and the Humanities sequence of BU’s Core Curriculum.
+He teaches courses in German literature of the 19th and 20th centuries, German linguistics, advanced German language, Comparative Literature, translation, and the Humanities sequence of BU’s Core Curriculum.
 His research interests center on poetry and poetics and on the poet Rainer Maria Rilke; he is the author of Poetry’s Touch: On Lyric Address (Cornell University Press, 2003) and numerous scholarly articles on topics in German and Comparative Literature.
-He has been the recipient of fellowships from the National Endowment for the Humanities (NEH), the Mellon Foundation, and the German Academic Exchange Service (DAAD); has been awarded over $800,000 in grants for critical-language education at BU; and has been a visiting professor at UC Berkeley.
-At BU he has been awarded both the Outstanding Teaching Award from the Honors Program of the College of Arts & Sciences and the Templeton Prize for Excellence in Student Advising.
+He has been the recipient of yearlong or multi-year fellowships from the National Endowment for the Humanities, the Mellon Foundation, and the German Academic Exchange Service (DAAD); has been awarded nearly $3 million in grants for critical-language education at BU; and has been a visiting professor at U.C.
+Berkeley.
+At BU he has been honored with both the Outstanding Teaching Award from the Honors Program of the College of Arts and Sciences and the Templeton Prize for Excellence in Student Advising.
 From 2007 to 2013 he served as the founding Chair of the MLCL department (as WLL was formerly known).
 He also serves as Executive Director of Project GO-BU.

-Elizabeth Amrien (BA, Fordham University; MDiv, Yale University; MBA, Boston University) manages the programs and finances for the Center for the Study of Europe and the Latin American Studies Program at Boston University, overseeing finances and operations, planning events and conferences, and directing outreach and publicity efforts.
-She is also responsible for program development, grant writing, and other new and ongoing initiatives, including an active Visiting Researcher program.
-Previously, she served as managing director of the Institute for Human Sciences at Boston University (IHS), where she oversaw the strategic operation and development of the institute’s programs.
-Since 2002, she has organized over 200 high-profile public and scholarly events (lectures, panel discussions, exhibits, film screenings, and international conferences) at Boston University, featuring prominent politicians, policymakers, artists, activists, writers, and intellectuals.
-She has also overseen a number of fellowship programs and written several successful grants.
+Elizabeth Amrien (BA, Fordham University; MDiv, Yale University; MBA, Boston University) manages the programs and finances for the Center for the Study of Europe and the Latin American Studies Program at Boston University.
+Her other responsibilities for the Center for the Study of Europe include outreach and publicity, program development, grant writing, and other new and ongoing initiatives, including an active Visiting Researcher program.
+Previously, she served as managing director of the Institute for Human Sciences at Boston University (IHS), where for eight years she oversaw the strategic operation and development of the institute’s programs.

 Toria Rainey, Undergraduate Program Assistant

 Toria Rainey is pursuing a B.A. in English in the College of Arts and Sciences and a B.S. in Film & Television in the College of Communications at Boston University.
 She is involved with many clubs on campus, such as Boston University On Broadway, the Community Service Center, and the Treblemakers a cappella group.
-She will be helping with events and writing post-event highlights for the Center of the Study of Europe.
+Toria frequently writes Highlights for our website and conducts interviews for our EU Futures project.